Maryland Rent Increase Laws

 hash-markCities in Maryland with Additional Rent Control

-In Montgomery County, rent increases are limited to 3% plus inflation (based on the CPI), with a hard cap of 6%.
+Montgomery County: Rent increases are limited to 3% plus inflation (based on the CPI), with a hard cap of 6%.
 They are also the strictest on providing notice, and landlords must alert tenants to any rent increases at least 90 days before they go into effect, regardless of the lease term.

-Mount Rainer also recently passed a law that will cap the maximum rent increases to 60% of the CPI in buildings that are at least 15 years old.
+Mount Rainer: There is a rent increase cap that is set to 60% of the CPI in buildings that are at least 15 years old

 hash-markMaryland Rent Increases Bottom Line